 Jesus answers this question for us: “For out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false testimony, slander” (Matthew 15:19).
 And then: “What comes out of a man is what makes him ‘unclean.’
 For from within, out of men’s hearts, come evil thoughts, sexual immorality, theft, murder, adultery, greed, malice, deceit, lewdness, envy, slander, arrogance and folly.
 All these evils come from inside and make a man ‘unclean’” (Mark 7:20-23).

 In these passages, Jesus reveals the very springboard of our wants: our fleshly desires come from our innermost being.
 Sin does not just come about as a result of outside forces.
-It is borne from those hidden little niches residing in our thoughts and intentions, from the secret desires which only the mind and heart can envision.
+It is borne from those hidden little niches residing in our thoughts and intentions, from the secret desires that only the mind and heart can envision.
 The bottom line is that, in our fallen state, the desires of our hearts do not come from God.
 Jeremiah further confirms the nature of man’s heart: “The heart is deceitful above all things and beyond cure.
 Who can understand it?”
 (Jeremiah 17:9)

 It has long been the view of many that all humans are basically good and decent and that it is the circumstances of life such as poverty or poor nurturing that turn us into murderers and thieves.
 But the Bible teaches that all men suffer from a common frailty—sin.
 The apostle Paul calls it our sin nature.
 “I know that nothing good lives in me, that is, in my sinful nature.
 For I have the desire to do what is good, but I cannot carry it out.
 For what I do is not the good I want to do; no, the evil I do not want to do--this I keep on doing.
 Now if I do what I do not want to do, it is no longer I who do it, but it is sin living in me that does it” (Romans 7:18-20).
 Our evil hearts lead us to sin.